 Out of the several ways McKinley caters to high net worth investors, one of the newer and more creative ways has been to meet their requested investment and return criteria as follows:

-Sometimes, the investor may want to leverage against a specific instrument where he usually wouldn't be able to.
-Depending on the screen-ability of the instrument, one option McKinley offers is the ability to have that instrument leveraged by a cash advance, typically a percentage of the full face value.
-Based on the cash advance, the beneficiary of the instrument can decide to put the cash advance to use for projects at hand, the stimulus of specific markets, the creation of lost, jobs and even humanitarian causes that better the social community, general public and the economy of whole.
+Sometimes, the investor may want to leverage against a specific instrument he usually wouldn't be able to.
+Depending on the instrument's screen-ability, one option McKinley offers is the ability to have that instrument leveraged by a cash advance, typically a percentage of the full face value.
+Based on the cash advance, the beneficiary of the instrument can decide to put the cash advance to use for projects at hand, the stimulus of specific markets, the creation of lost, jobs and even humanitarian causes that better the social community, general public, and the economy of whole.

-In certain situations, the investor can instead elect to have the funds pledged for private investment trade programs where a large portion of the weekly profits goes into projects and humanitarian causes as well; this not only returns higher profitability to the investor but also secures programs and humanitarian goals.
+In certain situations, the investor can instead elect to have the funds pledged for private investment trade programs.
+A large portion of the weekly profits goes into projects and humanitarian causes.
+This not only returns higher profitability to the investor but also returns secures programs and humanitarian goals.

 The beauty of this method and the greatest benefit to the investor is that a beneficiary of an instrument can now, instead of selling it, obtain a cash advance against its face value.
 And after, that decide whether it is best suited to enter into the lucrative world of private trade programs or apply those advanced funds into a project at hand.

-Furthermore, upon completion of the investment cycle, the returns gained just after a few weeks of re-investing allow the investor not only the ability to pay off the cash advance but to also enjoy the months of streamlined yields with programs on autopilot.
-The investor continues to obtain the marginal return on the instrument but can now leverage close to the full face value to achieve higher-yielding alternatives.
+Furthermore, upon completion of the investment cycle, the returns gained just after a few weeks of re-investing allow the investor not only the ability to pay off the cash advance but also to enjoy the months of streamlined yields with programs on autopilot.
+The investor continues to obtain the instrument's marginal return but can now leverage close to the full face value to achieve higher-yielding alternatives.

 Flexibility now becomes the nomenclature for instruments purchased for the long term with average returns.
 This conception soon becomes a reality when looking into high yields in shorter periods.
 Creating a tremendous amount of additional leverage is what it's all about.

-With an ever-increasing propensity to generate profitable returns on a global scale, McKinley has positioned itself well, creating relationships with banks and trading companies.
+With an ever-increasing propensity to generate profitable returns globally, McKinley has positioned itself well, creating relationships with banks and trading companies.